-In addition to a doctorate, a psychologist usually must also complete a specific number of hours of supervised training.
+In addition to a doctorate, a psychologist must also complete a specific number of hours of supervised training.
 Generally, this will involve two to three years working in clinics or hospitals before finishing the Ph.D., and at least one year of intense, full-time training after the degree is completed.
-In many countries, psychologists also have to pass licensing examinations, though this is not the case in Kuwait.
+In many countries, psychologists also have to pass licensing examinations, however this is not the case in Kuwait.

-No. In addition to psychologists, there are other licensed professionals who can provide therapy and counseling including licensed social workers, licensed marital and family counselors, and licensed professional counselors.
+No. In addition to psychologists, there are also other licensed professionals who can provide therapy and counseling services, including licensed social workers, licensed marital and family counselors, and licensed professional counselors.

 Any therapist from whom you seek consultation will be pleased to discuss their education, training, and credentials.

-By thinking and talking together with a trained psychotherapist, you may find it easier to understand how past experiences, current patterns of thought and behavior, or worries about the future are causing difficulties in your present life.
+By thinking and talking with a trained psychotherapist, you may find it easier to understand how past experiences, current patterns of thought and behavior, or worries about the future are causing difficulties in your present life.

 - Marital problems and premarital counseling

-- Family problems
+- Family and relationship problems

-- Postnatal depression or the “baby blues”
+- Post-natal depression or the “baby blues”

 - Self-understanding and identity concerns

 - Learning disabilities, including reading, writing, and math disabilities